-It is commonly seen in many historic communities that their zoning bylaws, though gradually amended over many decades, are becoming outdated and lack the cohesiveness that are conducive to modern day community development needs.
+It is commonly seen in many historic communities that their zoning bylaws, though gradually amended over many decades, are becoming outdated and lack the cohesiveness that is conducive to present community development needs.
 Fairhaven's current zoning bylaw is faced with similar challenges.
 For example, there is lack clear provisions in the zoning bylaw to properly regulate the types of business uses in the Town's industrial zones, which result in numerous conflicting and incompatible business uses occurring in industrial zones.
-The zoning bylaw also lacks flexibility to support smaller neighborhood businesses, such as mom and pop retail stores in mixed use buildings and/or home offices.
-This appears to be a concern of many town residents as they believe that it is this type of smaller neighborhood businesses will add to the vitality and character of the town's historic neighborhoods.
-In addition, the large number of zoning variances issued by the Zoning Board of Appeals might be an indicator that the current zoning might not meet or reflect the modern day development needs of the broader neighborhoods throughout the Town, particularly some of the older residential neighborhoods such as West Island.
+The zoning bylaw also lacks flexibility to support smaller neighborhood businesses, such as mom and pop retail stores in mixed-use buildings and/or home offices.
+This appears to be a concern of many town residents as they believe it is this type of smaller neighborhood businesses that will add to the vitality and character of the Town's historic neighborhoods.
+In addition, the large number of zoning variances issued by the Zoning Board of Appeals may be an indicator that the current zoning does not meet or reflect today's development needs of the broader neighborhoods throughout the Town, particularly some of the older residential neighborhoods such as West Island.
 The Town should explore effective zoning changes to address these issues.